 Yet, little research exists on how the complexity of immigration affects the health and well-being of U.S. immigrant communities.
 Many large-scale studies and datasets still lack the important indicator of nativity, and no major studies of health examine the influence of complex immigration-related factors such as documentation status, liminal legality (e.g. uncertain or temporary documented status), pre-migration stressors, traumatic migration experiences, transnational social ties, local and state immigration policies, and social marginalization and discrimination based on anti-immigrant climates.
 Moreover, the dominant theoretical approach to immigrant health converges around cultural explanations for health outcomes, especially on acculturation.
 This approach ignores the socio-historical contexts of migration, immigrants’ experiences of social and economic inequalities, racialization processes, social marginalization and discrimination.
 Subsequently, there is a clear paucity of theoretically-driven critical research on immigration and health.

-This project utilizes the idea of embodiment to examine the social processes that undocumented Latino/a immigrants undergo and how these social processes affect health.
-Embodiment refers to how our bodies and minds literally incorporate, from conception to death, the material and social world in which we live.
-The project uses original qualitative in-depth interviews, focus group interviews, and discourse analysis to understand: how undocumented Latino/a immigrants experience structural violence (e.g. labor exploitation, poverty, discrimination and social marginalization); how undocumented Latino/a immigrants contend with imposed racialized, classed and gendered representations; and how inequality becomes expressed as stress, physical and mental health outcomes.
+This study utilizes the idea of embodiment to examine the social processes that “undocumented” Latin American immigrants undergo and how these social processes affect their health.
+Embodiment refers to how our bodies and minds literally incorporate, from conception to death, the material and social world in which we live (Krieger, 2001b).
+The study uses a critical intersectional lens and an adapted grounded theory approach to analyze 31 original qualitative in-depth interviews with nationally diverse “undocumented” Latin American immigrants from the Washington, DC metropolitan area in order to create a theoretical framework that addresses: (1) how “undocumented” Latin American immigrants experience structural violence and inequality through various pathways, such as labor exploitation, detention and deportation, gender based violence, racialized nativism, discrimination and othering, fragmentation of social ties, and internalized suffering, which results in differential exposure and susceptibility; (2) how “undocumented” Latino/a immigrants respond to and contend with inequality; and (3) how structural violence and inequality become deleterious physical and mental health outcomes through multilevel pathways of embodiment.

 My disciplinary focus, “Modern Chinese studies”, constitutes a broad field for those in the humanities and the social sciences.
 One of my current aims is to try to understand how illness and disease (in the context of western, biomedicine) are conceptualized in East Asia.
 This includes representations in literature as well as professional and specialized developments in Chinese and Japanese neurology and psychiatry since the early 20th century.
 For example, "neurasthenia" is no-longer a meaningful disease category for western neuropsychiatry, but it is one of the most widely employed diagnostic categories in China today.
 My studies are one way of approaching the epistemological problems inherent in the philosophy of science and medicine in a cross-cultural context.
 This pursuit is worthwhile philosophically, but it is also clinically relevant in an increasingly smaller world.